Kenbuchi, Hokkaido: History

 The area of Kenbuchi was inhabited by Ainu people and the name comes from the Ainu word "Kene(petsu)puchi", which means "(alder (river) - mouth) "., which refers to the confluence of the present-day Kenbuchi River and Teshio River.
 The hamlet of Kenbuchi was established in 1897, and on April 1, 1906, with the implementation of the Hokkaido second-class town and village system, became Kenbuchi Village.
 It was separated from Wassamu Village on April 1, 1915, and another portion was separated to form Onnebetsu Village on October 1, 1927.
 Kenbuchi was raised to town status on January 1, 1962.

 Government

 Kenbuchi has a mayor-council form of government with a directly elected mayor and a unicameral town council of eight members.
 Kenbuchi, collectively with the other municipalities of Kawakami sub-prefecture, contributes three members to the Hokkaidō Prefectural Assembly.
 In terms of national politics, the town is part of the Hokkaidō 6th district of the lower house of the Diet of Japan.

 Economy

 The economy of Kenbuchi is overwhelmingly agricultural, and includes field crops, vegetables, dairy farming, and livestock farming.

 Education

-Kenbuchi has one public elementary school and one public junior high school operated by the town government, and one public high school operated by theb Hokkaido Prefectural Board of Education.
+Kenbuchi has one public elementary school and one public junior high school operated by the town government, and one public high school operated by the Hokkaido Prefectural Board of Education.